jennybrown8/ArkGameConvertToJsonAnalyzer/README.md

-The processing in my python code is definitely sensitive to the exact json format (both whitespace and certain json object names), so it'll breek if the format changes.
+The processing in my python code is definitely sensitive to the exact json format (both whitespace and certain json object names), so it'll break if the format changes.